crewtimer/crewtimer-recorder/native/recorder/README.md

 - [Visual Studio Community]() with C++ addon
 - [cmake](https://cmake.org/download/)
 - Python.
 Just type `python` on windows to get prompted to install.
 It is installed already on macos.
 - [Cygwin 64 bit](https://www.cygwin.com/install.html).
-Add 'yasm' and 'make' modules.
+Add 'yasm', 'make', and 'pkg-config' modules.

 Either check out the git repo or if in a Macos Parallels Desktop, map a network drive to share the git repo.